 Before you dismiss the headline, the availability number is not mine.
 It’s IBM’s.

 All through my career, I’ve heard grey-beards talk of the fabled IBM Mainframe high-availability bar of “five nines” (no more than 5m16s of downtime in a year), so the assertion by IBM that “six nines” (no more than 7.9s of downtime in a year) could be achieved using the IBM Cloud (using Cloud Foundry) hooked me.
-Especially because with Heirloom, there was the high-probability that I could refactor a Mainframe COBOL/CICS application and execute it as a cloud-native application on the IBM Cloud.
+Especially because with Heirloom, there was the high-probability that I could migrate a Mainframe COBOL/CICS application and execute it as a cloud-native application on the IBM Cloud.

 Here’s IBM’s “how to” article: https://www.ibm.com/blogs/cloud-archive/2018/12/highly-available-applications-with-ibm-cloud-foundry/

-As it turned out, following the article above was straightforward enough, and I refactored the COBOL/CICS application in about an hour to a cloud infrastructure that (by IBM’s calculations) would deliver a “six nines” SLA.
+As it turned out, following the article above was straightforward enough, and I migrated the COBOL/CICS application in about an hour to a cloud infrastructure that (by IBM’s calculations) would deliver a “six nines” SLA.
 Actually, if you round up IBM’s calculation, it’s “seven nines”, but I suppose some may view that pseudo-accounting as beyond the pale.

 The basic design (from the article) is:

-Two regions with two+ instances in each region with a global load balancer, providing an SLA availability of 99.999975%
+Multi-region deployment Two regions with two+ instances in each region with a global load balancer, providing an SLA availability of 99.999975%

-Here’s a summary of the steps I took to complete the refactoring to a “six nines” infrastructure (prerequisites: an Heirloom Account and an IBM Cloud Account; installation of Heirloom SDK and IBM’s Cloud CLI tool).
+Here’s a summary of the steps I took to complete the migration to a “six nines” infrastructure (prerequisites: an Heirloom Account and an IBM Cloud Account; installation of Heirloom SDK and IBM’s Cloud CLI tool).

 The basic steps were: recompile, configure, package, set up cloud infrastructure, deploy & execute.